peakresponse/peak-server/README.md

    The `.env` file is ignored by git, and secrets should not be checked in to any publicly available repository.

-2. For a production-focused deployment, use the following command to start the server:
+2. For a more production-focused deployment, use the following command to start the server:

    ```
    $ docker compose -f docker-compose.deploy.yml up